-The UMass ADVANCE Program is pleased to announce the third round of our seed grant program to foster the development of innovative and equitable collaborative research projects among UMass Amherst faculty.
+The UMass ADVANCE Program is pleased to announce the fourth round of our seed grant program to foster the development of innovative and equitable collaborative research projects among UMass Amherst faculty.
 Funded seed grants will contribute to the mission of the National Science Foundation ADVANCE program, which is advancing equity for women faculty, including women faculty of color, in science and engineering.
 Collaborative teams will receive a one-year grant of up to $15,000 and logistics support from the ADVANCE team to apply for external funding opportunities based on the seed funded project.

-Potential applicants are strongly encouraged to watch the instructional video before applying and to review the FAQ.
-Consultation appointments are also available during Summer 2021.
+Potential applicants are strongly encouraged to read the instructions before applying and to review the FAQ.
+Consultation appointments are also available during Summer 2022.
 To set up a consultation appointment, please contact Jennifer Normanly, UMass ADVANCE Director for Research Collaboration, at firstname.lastname@example.org.

 Two or more Investigators for each proposal must be faculty members at the University of Massachusetts Amherst.
 We welcome proposals from all faculty with research as part of their job duties.
 All proposals should be led or co-led by a faculty member in NSF-supported STEM fields.
 NSF-supported STEM faculty are located in the College of Engineering, College of Information and Computer Sciences, College of Natural Sciences, and College of Social and Behavioral Sciences, as well as the departments of Management in the Isenberg School of Management and Linguistics in the College of Humanities and Fine Arts.
 The program supports one-year grants in the range of $10,000-$15,000 each, with a $15,000 maximum request.
 A letter of intent is due on September 14th and the full proposal is due on September 28th.